KFXV (TV): Conversion to commercial operation

 On January 14, 2014, the Diocese announced its intention to file with the FCC to convert KMBH's license to a commercial license, with the intention to sign a local marketing agreement with, and sell the station to, MBTV Texas Valley LLC; the Diocese cited the expenses of running the station.
 Though KZLN/KMBH had always operated as non-commercial, public television stations, the 1979 decision to file for channel 60 instead of 44 meant that it operated on a non-reserved channel—unusual among PBS stations—allowing KMBH to be converted.
 The move raised questions about KMBH's continued operation as a PBS member, though it was stated that efforts would be made to keep PBS programming available in the Rio Grande Valley; KEDT in Corpus Christi also sought a potential purchase of the station.
 The proceeds from the sale were used to repay nearly $800,000 in grants to the Corporation for Public Broadcasting.
-Sister station KMBH-FM, since re-called KJJF, was not affected by the sale of KMBH television; the diocese later withdrew the station from National Public Radio (NPR) and sold it to the Relevant Radio Catholic network.
-As of February 21, 2014, the facility status went from non-commercial educational to commercial.
+Sister station KMBH-FM, later renamed KJJF, was not affected by the sale of KMBH television; the diocese later withdrew the station from National Public Radio (NPR) and sold it to the Relevant Radio Catholic network.

+The FCC approved of the switch of KMBH's license to commercial use on February 21, 2014.
 In March 2014, the $8.5 million sale to MB Revolution LLC (like MBTV Texas Valley, a subsidiary of R Communications) was officially announced and filed with the FCC.
+MB's owner, Robert Martínez-McCarter, already owns six radio stations in the Rio Grande Valley.
 The new owners then took control of KMBH through a local marketing agreement; though MB intended to program the station commercially, it remained a PBS station.
-Programming from the Diocese will continue to be produced from the KMBH studios and aired on a digital subchannel for eight hours each month.
-MB's owner, Robert Martínez-McCarter, already owns six radio stations in the Rio Grande Valley.
+Programming from the diocese would continue to be produced from the KMBH studios and aired on a digital subchannel for eight hours each month.
 On May 20, 2015, MB Revolution received FCC approval to buy the station.

-By the start of 2016, PBS programming would move to the second subchannel, with .1 replaced with Cozi TV, a classic television network owned by NBCUniversal, and .3 replaced with "RTV-Música", a locally programmed Spanish-language music channel.
+Under R Communications, the station used virtual channel 38 instead of 60.
+By early 2016, KMBH's primary subchannel had switched from PBS to Cozi TV, a national diginet owned by NBCUniversal; PBS programming would move to the second subchannel, while a third subchannel was added with "RTV-Música", a locally programmed Spanish-language music channel.
 On August 8, 2018, "RTV-Música" was simulcast on both the .1 and .3 subchannels, with Cozi TV programming airing on the third subchannel of KTLM.
 RTV Música later began airing programming from Teleritmo, a grupera music video channel owned by Multimedios Televisión.

-On January 25, 2018, local utility work resulted in a power surge that damaged the KMBH transmitter.
+On January 25, 2018, local utility work resulted in a power surge that damaged the KMBH transmitter, causing the station to go off the air.
 The station returned to air at reduced power in late July; however, efforts to ramp up to full power operation damaged the transmitter again, forcing KMBH off the air on February 11, 2019.